 Based on 120 credit degree program

 - Student-athletes are allowed 4 seasons of competition within 5 calendar years from the time they first enroll full-time in a collegiate institution.
-When they participate in any competition in their sport (including a scrimmage with outside competition), whether it is for one minute or an entire contest, they have used one of the four seasons of competition.
+Some exceptions may apply.

 - Student-athletes are required to meet multiple sets of academic standards in order to maintain eligibility for athletic competition.
 These standards are dictated by the NCAA, Big Ten Conference, and the University of Maryland Athletics Council.
 In addition, student-athletes may be required to maintain standards dictated by the college of their major for either admission into a degree program, or maintaining enrollment.